-The tool hping3 allows you to send manipulated packets.
-This tool allows you to control the size, quantity and fragmentation of packets in order to overload the target and bypass or attack firewalls.
-Hping3 can be useful for security or capability testing purposes, using it you can test firewalls effectivity and if a server can handle a big amount of packets.
+The hping3 tool allows you to send manipulated packets including size, quantity, and fragmentation of packets in order to overload the target and bypass or attack firewalls.
+Hping3 can be useful for security or capability testing purposes.
+By using it, you can test firewalls effectiveness and if a server can handle a big amount of connections.
 Below you will find instructions on how to use hping3 for security testing purposes.

-On Debian and based Linux distributions you can install hping3 by running:
+On CentOS or RedHat based Linux distributions, you can install hping3 using yum as shown below.